JacobDB/Expire-Sticky-Posts/readme.txt

 Tested up to: 4.0
 Stable Tag: 1.0

 A simple plugin that allows you to set an expiration date on posts.
-Once a post is expired, "Expired" will no longer be sticky.
+Once a post is expired, it will no longer be sticky.

 == Description ==

 A simple plugin that allows you to set an expiration date on posts.
-Once a post is expired, "Expired" will no longer be sticky.
+Once a post is expired, it will no longer be sticky.

 You can show the expiration status of a post using the [expires] short code.